 Except for those moving to New Zealand from Australia, expats will need to have a work permit/work visa to legally work in the country.

-There’s an incredible assortment of working visa categories.
-Each category has its own requirements and loopholes.
+There’s an assortment of working visa categories, and each category has its own requirements and loopholes.
 Immigration New Zealand’s website is a useful and up-to-date tool for helping expats navigate this complex system.
-It will assist expats in finding the visa that suits their industry field, their skill set and their intentions.
+It will assist expats in finding the visa that suits their field, their skill set and their intentions.

 Types of work permits in New Zealand

 Working Holiday Scheme

-Nationals of certain countries, including the UK, Canada and the USA, are able to apply for a working holiday visa for New Zealand.
+Nationals of certain countries are able to apply for a working-holiday visa for New Zealand.
 The Working Holiday Scheme visa allows expats to stay and work in the country for one year, or 23 months if expats are from the UK or Canada.
-It is designed for young travellers wanting to fund their travels around New Zealand.
-Expats planning to work in the country for longer than a year should look into longer-term options.
+It is designed for young travellers wanting to fund their travels around New Zealand; expats planning to work in the country for longer than a year should therefore look into longer-term options.

-Generally, working holiday visa applicants must be between 18 and 30 years old and up to 35 for some countries, prove that they have sufficient funds to support themselves as well as proof of onward travel out of New Zealand.
+Generally, working-holiday visa applicants must be between 18 and 30 years old and up to 35 for some countries, prove that they have sufficient funds to support themselves while in the country, and have proof of onward travel out of New Zealand.
 Expats will need to have medical insurance to cover their stay in New Zealand as well as evidence that the main reason for their visit is a holiday, with work being secondary to this.

 Skilled Migrant Visa

 This visa is available for those wanting to move to New Zealand to live and work permanently.
 In order to be eligible, applicants must be younger than 55 years old, pass a health screening and criminal record check, and speak English.
 Eligibility for this visa is determined by a points system where points are received for age, experience, qualifications and employability.
 Currently, New Zealand is only accepting applicants with 160 points or higher.

 The application process starts with submitting an Expression of Interest which describes their family, skills and experience.
 If the Expression of Interest is accepted, the applicant will be sent an Invitation to Apply.